brianlan/video-asr-summary/README.md

 - 🌐 Multi-language support (English and Chinese with auto-detection)
 - ⚡ High-performance speech recognition with confidence scoring
 - 🎯 Structured output with timestamps and segment-level confidence
+- � Speaker diarization using pyannote.audio (identifies "who spoke when")
+- 🔗 Intelligent integration of ASR and diarization results
-- 📝 Intelligent text summarization
+- �📝 Intelligent text summarization
 - 🧪 Test-driven development with comprehensive test coverage
 - 🏗️ Modular architecture with low coupling and high cohesion
 - 📦 Easy installation and CLI interface